Leroy Dorsey, Ph.D., Chair

 In addition to the courses below, the department may offer the following Special Topics

 COMM 4210-19.
 Special Topics In Communication Studies.
 (1-3).
 Topics are varied and announced in online class listings.
 May be repeated for a maximum

 COMM 4220-29.
 Special Topics in Film.
 (1-3).
 Topics are varied and in online class listings.
 May be repeated for a maximum of

 Principles and processes underlying human communication; communication models, communication purposes and breakdowns, and variables related to interpersonal, small group, intercultural, and public communication.

 COMM 1851 - Introduction to Film (3)

 Comprehensive study of the forms, functions, and history of film art; emphasis on developing student's critical skills and aesthetic appreciation through analysis of complex formal, social, historical, and cultural dimensions of the art of film.
 [G]

 (1823).
-Experiences in production of broadcast quality television studio and remote productions.
+Experiences in production of broadcast quality television studio, radio station, and remote productions.
 Students assume technical positions on a variety of assignments as productions assistants.
 May be repeated for a maximum of 3 hours credit.

 COMM 2100 - Communication Inquiry (3)